Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: An Algorithm for Computing All Vital Edges

-It follows from Inequality \ref{eq : 1} and Inequality \ref{eq : 3} that $c(C_{v,u})>c(C(e))$. \end{proof} For any tight edge $(u,v)$, let $C$ be the $(s,t)$-cut of the least capacity that separates vertex $u$ and vertex $v$.
-It follows from Lemma \ref{lem : tight and separation} that $C$ is also mincut for edge $(u,v)$.
-This completes the proof of Theorem \ref{thm : tight edge property}.
-We now use Theorem \ref{thm : tight edge property} and the result of Cheng and Hu \cite{DBLP:journals/anor/ChengH91} to design an algorithm for computing all tight edges in $G$.
+It follows from Inequality \ref{eq : 1} and Inequality \ref{eq : 3} that $c(C_{v,u})>c(C)$. \end{proof} For any tight edge $(u,v)$, let $C$ be an $(s,t)$-cut of the least capacity that separates vertex $u$ and vertex $v$.
+It follows from Lemma \ref{lem : tight and separation} that $C$ is also a mincut for edge $(u,v)$.
+So we can state the following theorem. \begin{theorem} Let $G$ be a directed weighted graph with a designated source vertex $s$ and a designated sink vertex $t$.
+For any tight edge $e=(u,v)$ in $G$, a mincut for edge $e$ is identical to an {$(s,t)$-cut of the least capacity} that separates vertex $u$ and vertex $v$. \end{theorem}